woutrbe/hair-transplants/www/src/content/homepage.md

 ---
 slug: homepage
-title: HairCompare - We find the best clinics for your hair transplant surgery
+title: HairClinicFinder - We find the best clinics for your hair transplant surgery
 description: We find the best clinics for your hair transplant surgery

 faq: